-Watchdog Alarm -Troubleshoot
+Watchdog Alarm - Troubleshoot

 A 602 alarm is a watchdog alarm.
 A watchdog alarm can be generated during engine cranking.
-In order to prevent this alarm, a separate constant 24 VDC supply to the regulator should be provided.
-If a constant 24 VDC supply is not available, then remove all battery power to the regulator during engine cranking in order to prevent the 602 alarm. i01041687
+In order to prevent this alarm, a separate constant supply of 24 VDC to the regulator should be provided.
+If a constant supply of 24 VDC is not available, then remove all battery power to the regulator during engine cranking in order to prevent the 602 alarm.